sami2ahmed/summit-racecar/README.md

 You should see a Netty started on 8080.

 ## Now we need to give the the sse access to the cluster through consumer group ACL.
+open up another terminal windown and run the commands below:
 1. `chmod +x SseConsumerAcl.sh`
 2. `bash SseConsumerAcl.sh`